ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/amazon-reviews.md

 # Amazon customer reviews dataset

-**Amazon Customer Reviews** (a.k.a.
+[**Amazon Customer Reviews**](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) (a.k.a.
 Product Reviews) is one of Amazon’s iconic products.
 In a period of over two decades since the first review in 1995, millions of Amazon customers have contributed over a hundred million reviews to express opinions and describe their experiences regarding products on the Amazon.com website.
 This makes Amazon Customer Reviews a rich source of information for academic researchers in the fields of Natural Language Processing (NLP), Information Retrieval (IR), and Machine Learning (ML), amongst others.
+By accessing the dataset, you agree to the [license terms](https://s3.amazonaws.com/amazon-reviews-pds/license.txt).

 The data is in a tab-separated format in gzipped files are up in AWS S3.
 Let's walk through the steps to insert it into ClickHouse.